JL907/Katarina/README.md

 `Bug reports can be posted in discord` https://discord.gg/aYuS9Wsxxx

 * Adjusted the animation speed on Katarina's sprinting animation.
+* Bouncing Blades is now disabled when you have no target.
+* Fixed skill descriptions.

 ## Discord
 <a href="https://discord.gg/aYuS9Wsxxx" target="_blank">